LydiaLing/MyPostImage/README.md

 # MyPostImage
-Used to store all my post images
+Used to store all my post images.